 How can I help my child live with Ewing sarcoma?

 A child with a Ewing sarcoma needs ongoing care.
 Your child will be seen by oncologists

-and other healthcare providers to treat any late effects of treatment and to watch
+and other healthcare providers to treat any late effects of treatment and watch for

 tests and other tests.
 And your child may see other healthcare providers for problems

 from the tumor or from treatment.
-Your child may need therapy to help with movement
+For instance, your child may need therapy to help

 your child to get some exercise.
 This is good for overall health.
 And it may help

 Get emotional support for your child.
 A counselor, psychologist, or child support